thisissoon/API-Specification/README.md

 have a standard source of truth for how we should write and consume our services via API's.
 This document aims to provide that one source of truth.

+## This is only a first draft and should not yet considered truth##

 ## Credits

 This document is inspired by: http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api